 • Maximum 8 Participants

 • Tuition: $950

-Lightroom has rapidly become the software tool of choice for many photographers because it’s simple, yet powerful—easy to use, but sophisticated enough to get great results with almost any image.
-This course will help you master Lightroom’s basics, then take off the training wheels and take full advantage of Lightroom’s most sophisticated features.
-You’ll learn, step-by-step, how to process images from beginning to end, and make decisions along the way that convey your original vision for the photograph.
-You’ll learn how to use all of Lightroom’s tools, from the simplest to the most sophisticated, in easy-to-understand, hands-on lessons in our digital lab.
+Lightroom has rapidly become the software tool of choice for many photographers because it’s simple, yet powerful – easy to use, but sophisticated enough to get great results with almost any image.
+In this class I’ll introduce you to the essentials of Lightroom, then help you dive into this program’s most sophisticated features.
+You’ll learn how to process images from beginning to end, using Lightroom to amplify and express your original vision for the photograph.
+You’ll learn how to use Lightroom’s tools, from the simplest to the most sophisticated, in easy-to-understand, hands-on lessons.

 Here’s a partial list of the topics covered:

 – Importing images into Lightroom, and avoiding common pitfalls